Spennymoor Town F.C.: Stadium

 Throughout Spennymoor United's history, their home venue was the Brewery Field.
 They started using the Brewery Field when the club was formed in 1904 and took over use of it from Tudhoe Rugby Club.
 The ground itself used to belong to 'Tower Brewery', which was located on King Street, hence the name 'Brewery Field'.
 The ground is located near the bottom of Spennymoor, on Wood Vue off Durham Road.

 After the merger with Evenwood Town, Spennymoor Town were granted the lease from the town council and decided to carry on using The Brewery Field for their home games.
 Most notably to the fans, the sign over the Wood Vue entrance had the 'United A.F.C.' removed and left with just 'Spennymoor'.
 In late 2012 and early 2013, a lot of upgrades were made to the ground, including brand new floodlights, manufactured by local company Thorn Lighting to replace the old ones, which had been at the ground for over 40 years.
 Other improvements were made, such as a tunnel for the players leading into the home and away dressing rooms and new dugouts on the far side of the pitch, as well as new terracing and access for disabled fans.
 New work is planned to rebuild the old clubhouse that was burnt down on Christmas Day 2003.

 Spennymoor Town's biggest attendance at Brewery Field came in February 2013 when 2,670 fans turned out for a Northern Football League Division One game against Championship rivals Darlington.

 Supporters and rivalries

-The club consists mostly of those who supported Spennymoor United and new supporters who have been attracted to the club over time.
-Supporters of Spennymoor Town are drawn in from all over the North East and have fans located all over the world who follow the action through the Facebook and Twitter pages.
-The Moors were the biggest supported club in the Northern league in the 2013–14 season.
+Spennymoor were the biggest supported club in the Northern League in the 2013–14 season.

 Spennymoor's local rivals are considered to be Bishop Auckland, one of the oldest members of the Northern League, who currently play at Heritage Park.
 Since 2012–13, Spennymoor have had a competitive rivalry with Darlington where they were rivals for the Northern League Championship, Darlington would pip Spennymoor to the title in 2012–13, where both teams finished the season collecting more than 100 points.
-Both teams met again 2 seasons later in the Northern Premier League Division One North where Darlington battered Spennymoor in the play-offs.
+Both teams met again two seasons later in the Northern Premier League Division One North where Darlington battered Spennymoor in the play-offs.
 The rivalry was once again ignited in 2017–18 when Spennymoor confirmed their place in the National League North.